Dollar-a-Day Insurance (New Jersey SAIP)

 Cheapest Car Insurance in New Jersey

-Though the one-dollar-a-day car insurance sounds like an attractive price, the lack of coverage makes it a poor option for most NJ drivers.
-We compared the cost of liability-only car insurance in NJ for coverage at the state minimum level for an average driver who owns a 2010 Toyota Camry.
+Though dollar-a-day car insurance sounds like an attractive price, the lack of coverage makes it a poor option for most New Jersey drivers.
+We analyzed minimum car insurance rates from major insurers in New Jersey for coverage at the state minimum level for an average driver.

-We found the cheapest car insurance costs from GEICO, at an average of $1.35 per day.
-For only 35 cents more per day, or $499 per year, you can get significantly more coverage and protection.
-The table below shows the average annual premiums of the cheapest car insurance companies in New Jersey that offer state-minimum liability-only coverage.
+We found the cheapest car insurance costs from Plymouth Rock, at an average of $2.18 per day.
+You can get more coverage and protection for only $1.18 more per day or $794 per year.
+Among nationally available companies, GEICO offers the lowest rates at $939 annually or around $2.57 per day.
+The table below shows the average annual premiums of the cheapest car insurance companies in New Jersey that offer state-minimum coverage.

 Cheapest Car Insurance Companies in New Jersey